OPENINGS

 ABOUT THE INCIDENT

-In 1994, young art curator and video artist Rob La Frenais proposed himself as Artistic Director for Festival Belluard Bollwerk a small yet already renowned performance festival in the mediaeval city of Fribourg / Freiburg.
-Founded in 1157 by Berthold IV, Duke of Zähringen, the city of Fribourg has been set at extraordinary vertical discrepancies, shoring the serpentine Sarine river.
+In 1994, art curator and video artist Rob La Frenais proposed himself as Artistic Director for Festival Belluard Bollwerk a small yet already renowned performance festival in the mediaeval city of Fribourg / Freiburg.
+Founded in 1157 by Berthold IV, Duke of Zähringen, the City of Fribourg has been set at extraordinary vertical discrepancies, shoring the serpentine Sarine river.
 Set at the Röstigraben, cultural boundary between the German and French-speaking Switzerland, Fribourg has one of the least visibly unpolluted mediaeval centres.
 It is surrounded by nature, carved into the molasse sedimentary stone.
 This gem of a city offers a feeling of personal intimacy like no other.
 Upon interest by the Belluard Bollwerk committee, La Frenais then visited Fribourg, and was engaged as Artistic Director for the 1995 edition.
 He immediately contacted James Turrell, who accepted to help curate the symposium, which they entitled “The Incident”.

 The Incident was to become an unprecedented phenomenon, never to have been experienced in Fribourg and, for reasons still unclear, never to happen again.